 Control of Hypertension In Pregnancy Study

-Inclusion criteria are: pre-existing/gestational hypertension; office diastolic blood pressure 90-105 mm Hg (or 85-105 mm Hg if on antihypertensives); live fetus; and 14-33 weeks' gestation.
-Exclusion criteria are: severe systolic hypertension (≥160 mm Hg); proteinuria; contraindication to either group of the trial or to prolongation of pregnancy; use of an angiotensin-converting-enzyme inhibitor at or after 14 weeks' gestation; known multiple gestation; lethal/major fetal anomaly; plan to terminate pregnancy; or previous participation in CHIPS.
+Inclusion criteria were: pre-existing/gestational hypertension; office diastolic blood pressure 90-105 mm Hg (or 85-105 mm Hg if on antihypertensives); live fetus; and 14-33 weeks' gestation.
+Exclusion criteria were: severe systolic hypertension (≥160 mm Hg); proteinuria; contraindication to either group of the trial or to prolongation of pregnancy; use of an angiotensin-converting-enzyme inhibitor at or after 14 weeks' gestation; known multiple gestation; lethal/major fetal anomaly; plan to terminate pregnancy; or previous participation in CHIPS.

 The CHIPS study is now published in the NEJM.
 Read more here.

 - Further CHIPS analyses: The impact on outcome of both BP level and variability will be explored, in an effort to fully understand the predictive power of BP, as well as an overview paper is planned.

 - CHIPS-Child: In this follow-up study of CHIPS, the developmental programming hypothesis was being tested by determining if children born of mothers in ‘less tight’ (vs. ‘tight’) BP control arms of CHIPS showed differences in postnatal growth and health.
 The results were presented in October 2016 at the International Society for the Study of Hypertension in Pregnancy (ISSHP) meeting, Brazil.